Roll20/help.roll20.net/_posts/2012-06-28-page-settings.md

 categories: beginner
 ---

 There are a number of page specific settings that can be set for each page on your map.
-To access them, click the page button located on the top right hand corner of your map<br>
+To access them, click the page button located on the top right hand corner of your map.<br>
 <img src="/images/pagebutton.png" /><br>
 To edit the settings for a specific page, click the gear icon next to the page you'd like to edit.<br>
 <img src="/images/ps-gear-icon.png" />